-- A Focus on Learning

-- A Culture of Collaboration

-- A Focus on Results
+- A Culture of Collaboration - A Focus on Results

+I was excited to learn about the use of PLCs in the Colby School District, and I will do my best to continue to implement positive educational practices using this format, as I strongly believe that this is a great format to implement professional development.
 We will ALWAYS emphasize communication as a key asset in building relationships that enhance your child's education.
-If you have questions, concerns or simply want to share what we're doing well, please contact your child's teacher(s), the building principal or myself.
+If you have any questions, concerns, or simply want to share what the district is doing well, please contact your child's teacher(s), the building principal, or myself.